ECB rates seen firmly on hold, but door to September cut still open

 Markets now see the Fed cutting in September, with a second move coming before the end of the year, a timeline that would also support two more ECB cuts.

 The ECB will announce its policy decision at 1215 GMT, followed by Lagarde's 1245 GMT news conference.
-(Editing by Catherine Evans)
+(Editing by Catherine Evans and Kim Coghill)